bbauska/JS-Programs/README.md

 "comments": &lbrack;&rbrack;}&rbrack;
 </pre>

-Creating a new talk is done by making a PUT request to a URL like /talks/ Unituning, where the part after the second slash is the title of the talk.
-The PUT request’s body should contain a JSON object that has presenter and summary properties.
+<p>Creating a new talk is done by making a PUT request to a URL like /talks/
+Unituning, where the part after the second slash is the title of the talk.
+The PUT request’s body should contain a JSON object that has presenter and summary properties.</p>
-Since talk titles may contain spaces and other characters that may not appear normally in a URL, title strings must be encoded with the encodeURIComponent function when building up such a URL.
+<p>Since talk titles may contain spaces and other characters that may not appear
+normally in a URL, title strings must be encoded with the encodeURIComponent function when building up such a URL.</p>

 <pre>
 console.log("/talks/" + encodeURIComponent("How to Idle"));